Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Balancing measures (ensuring improvements don’t negatively affect other areas)

 For management professionals, documenting goals formally creates accountability and clarity.
-Be sure to document goals in writing, both formally and informally.
+Document goals in writing, both formally and informally.
 This is how you ensure accountability.

-Remember that tracking doesn’t need complex systems.
+Remember that tracking does not need complex systems.
 Simple habit trackers for process goals work effectively, especially when connected directly to your outcome objectives.
 The key is making measurement part of your routine, not a separate burden.
+The Goals and Progress Workbook’s Habit Tracking phase gives you this scaffolding out of the box.

 Tools and Templates for Tracking Your Process Goals